-Shape Rocket Ship – Cut out various shapes or print this template and invite your preschooler to assemble their own spaceship.
+Shape Space Shuttle Craft – Cut out various shapes or print this template and invite your preschooler to assemble their own spaceship.
 Encourage them to identify the shapes they’re using and count the sides.
 If you don’t have a printer, challenge your preschooler to make their own spaceship by looking at photos from the internet.

 Playful Learning Activities for a Space Theme

 Build a Colorful Comet Tail Playdough & Pasta Threading – Flatten some playdough on a table and insert a few sticks of dried spaghetti noodles so they stand up straight.
 Offer some o-shaped cereal and encourage your preschooler to thread them onto the spaghetti stick to make a colorful comet.
 How many of each can you add?
 Can you make patterns?
 How many comets can you make?